-Working with the Fall Prevention Advisory Group under the Partnership for a Safer Maryland, DHMH coordinated fall prevention awareness promotion with local health departments during the Fall Prevention Awareness week in 2010 and 2011.
-In 2011, more than half of Maryland's county health departments conducted activities such as publication distribution, educational presentations, gait and balance workshops, home risk assessments, demonstrations, and health screenings in the community during the week of September 18 - 24.
+Working with the Fall Prevention Advisory Group under the Partnership for a Safer Maryland, DHMH has coordinated fall prevention awareness promotion with local health departments during the Fall Prevention Awareness week since 2010.
+Over the years, more than half of Maryland's county health departments conducted activities such as publication distribution, educational presentations, gait and balance workshops, home risk assessments, demonstrations, and health screenings in the community during Fall Prevention Awareness Week.

 What are some evidence-based fall prevention programs?

 The following are proven, evidence-based fall prevention programs that have worked in communities all over the United States and Canada: